 Apricots, avocados, kiwifruit, mangoes, melons, nectarines, papaya, peaches, pears, plums, tomatoes.
 Keep at room temperature until ripe, then refrigerate.

 Bananas, garlic, onions (except green onions), mature potatoes, pumpkins, rutabagas, sweet potatoes, winter squash.
-Keep at room temperature, best not in the refrigerator.
+Keep at room temperature.

-Dense raw vegetable such as potatoes and onions are well suited to being stored in cold cellars or cool room temperatures.
+Dense raw vegetables such as potatoes and onions are well suited to being stored in cold cellars or cool room temperatures.

 Be sure to store fresh fruit and vegetables in a refrigerator or cooler at or below 4°C (40°F) within two hours of peeling or cutting.
 Always use clean containers to store washed or prepared vegetables and fruit.
 And remember to keep fresh produce away from any raw meat, poultry or seafood when preparing or storing it.
 Throw out any fruit or vegetables that are spoiled or that are left out at room temperature for more than two hours after they have been peeled or cut.